Sin-tel/halfband/README.md

 Both FIR (windowed sinc) and IIR implementation are available.
 The IIR implementation is based on the [HIIR library by Laurent De Soras](https://ldesoras.fr/prod.html#src_audio), *"an oversampling and Hilbert transform library in C++"*.

+See `examples/` for how to do 4x oversampling.

+The FIR comes with preset coefficients for 19, 31, 47 and 63 taps.

+## TODO

+* Documentation
+* Provide presets for IIR (see `hiir/oversampling.txt`)
+* Currently IIR only works with an even number of coefficients